jenkinsci/lockable-resources-plugin/README.md

 Every second invested in an open-source project is a second you can't invest in your own family / friends / hobby.
 That`s the reason, why supporting the contributors is so important.

-Thx very much for supporting me.
+Thx very much for supporting us.

 ----